nikhil-krishna/Fooling-Neural-Networks-IPS/README.md

 # NeurIPS-Reproducibility-Challenge
 Code and write up for the reproducibility challenge for NeurIPS 2019.
+Paper replicated: https://arxiv.org/pdf/1902.02041.pdf

 1. Unzip Data.zip and open the folder (keep in same directory)
 2. Put the 50000 validation set images from ImageNet 2012 in the train folder of Data